 If a single project traverses more than one Regional Water Quality Control Board (RWQCB) jurisdiction, a complete Notice of Intent package (which includes Notice of Intent, site map, and fee) and Notice of Termination (upon completion of each section) must be filed for each RWQCB.

-The Industrial Storm Water General Permit Order 97-03-DWQ (General Industrial Permit) is an NPDES permit that regulates discharges associated with 10 broad categories of industrial activities.
+The Industrial Storm Water General Permit Order 97-03-DWQ (General Industrial Permit) is a NPDES permit that regulates discharges associated with 10 broad categories of industrial activities.

-The General Industrial Permit requires the implementation of management measures to achieve:
+The General Industrial Permit requires the implementation of management measures to achieve the following: